What is this about?

 What has happened so far?

-The Government is proposing to overhaul the Building Professionals Act 2005 with the the Building and Development Certifiers Bill 2018 (the Bill).
+The Building Professionals Act 2005 will be replaced by the Building and Development Certifiers Act 2018 (the Act).

-The Bill seeks to strengthen the certification system in NSW.
-It aims to clarify certifier roles and responsibilities, improve independence of certifiers, tighten licensee probity requirements and improve licensing administration, complaint handling and disciplinary measures.
+This is intended to strengthen the certification system in NSW by clarifying certifier roles and responsibilities, improving independence of certifiers, tightening licensee probity requirements and improving licensing administration, complaint handling and disciplinary measures.

-The Bill also amends the Environmental Planning and Assessment Act 1979 to introduce the ability to prescribe an alternative appointment process for principal certifying authorities to support certifier independence.
+The Act will also amend the Environmental Planning and Assessment Act 1979 to introduce the ability to prescribe an alternative appointment process for principal certifying authorities to support certifier independence.

-Public consultation on the Bill closed on 4 September 2018.
-Fair Trading is reviewing all of the submissions received, which may result in amendments to the Bill.
+Public consultation on the Act (then a Bill) closed on 4 September 2018.
+Fair Trading reviewed all of the submissions and amended the Bill, which recevied assent in Parliament on 30 October 2018.